M4ttB/PowerSlider/README.txt

 No 3rd party APIs were used for this project.
 Only official Microsoft APIs.
 Thank you for downloading and please leave behind some helpful comments.

-To Run, extract the "PowerSlider.zip" folder and run "PowerSlider.exe"
+To Run, extract the "PowerSlider.Install.zip" folder and run "PowerSlider.exe"

 Future Improvements:
 1. Interactive Feedback